regebro/moving-big-projects/moving-big-projects.rst

     We do the type of software that insurance companies use to deal with insurance policies and claims.

-    We work remotely, and yes, we are hiring.
-    If you are looking for a job and want to work remotely, talk to me!
-    I'm new to the whole recruiting bit, but talk to me any way.

-    We are not running on Python 3 yet, it's still an ongoing effort.
+    We are not fully on Python 3 yet, the core system is still Python 2.7.

 ----